|

 HARIV (picture 2) or ZRZA.
 According to some, the "A" stand for

 "Ash".
 But as we don't cremate, "ash" is not possible.
 [1] Sefer Chajim Lanefesj, ISBN 90-9002721-1, 1989 [2] Booklet “Het Plaatsen van een grafsteen”, March 1997 [3] Only if there is a minjan.
 [4] HRP changed this in the booklet.
-[5] E.g. משה בנימין [6] Notes LAV.
+[5] E.g. משה בנימין [6] Notes LAV. (*) LAV refers the Ashkenazi קצור ספר חיים לנפש edition 1923 page 63.
+Indeed this text is “strange” and I couldn’t find it in any of our books.
+Further, London and New York also don’t have it.
+According to SVD, LAV told him that this was introduced in the 19th century under kabalistic influences.
+I didn’t manage to find a conformation for this.

 |

-© Copyright JBS, 2005-2022; The information on this website may be used for non profit purposes. |
+© Copyright JBS, 2005-2025; The information on this website may be used for non profit purposes. |